Clinical outcome modelling research

 Clinical outcome modelling involves analysing health data to calculate the risk of a particular outcome happening to a patient.
 Outcomes could be anything from hospital admission to something as severe as death.
 We model clinical outcomes data to develop and evaluate new techniques for managing patient care to save lives and make healthcare services more effective, efficient and safe.

-Our work, in collaboration with colleagues at Portsmouth Hospitals Trust, has underpinned the development of the National Early Warning Score (NEWS) by the Royal College of Physicians.
-NEWS standardises the assessment and response to acute illness and is being adopted in every NHS hospital ward in Britain.
+Our work, in collaboration with colleagues at Portsmouth Hospitals University Trust, has underpinned the development of the National Early Warning Score (NEWS) by the Royal College of Physicians.
+NEWS standardises the assessment and response to acute illness and is being adopted by every NHS acute hospital and ambulance service in Britain.